 - Location: (Map It) 438 Putnam Ave. in Zanesville, Ohio

 - Phone: 740-452-6217

-Ebenezer Buckingham Inn in Zanesville: You will love visiting this beautiful 5,222 sq. ft. brick home (circa 1820), featuring stained glass windows, ornate fireplaces, lots of original woodwork and a nineteenth-century chandelier made to use both gas and electric.
+Ebenezer Buckingham Inn in Zanesville: You will love visiting this beautiful 5,222 sq. ft. brick home (circa 1820), featuring stained glass windows, ornate fireplaces, lots of original woodwork, and a nineteenth-century chandelier made to use both gas and electricity.
 Steeped in history the former occupants of this house had ties to Presidents Monroe and Lincoln, General Rufus Putnam, and Harriet Beecher-Stowe, just to mention a few.
-CP Buckingham was the officer President Lincoln choose to deliver the orders to General McCellan relieving him of his command after the battle of Antitiem.
+CP Buckingham was the officer President Lincoln choose to deliver the orders to General McCellan relieving him of his command after the battle of Antietam.
 The history goes on and on.
-They also offer space for meetings, reunions and small weddings.
+They also offer space for meetings, reunions, and small weddings.
 They have a large library and a living room with a grand piano.
-Tours are by appointment only.

 - Location: (Map It) 9 Edison Drive in Milan, Ohio (near Exit 118 of the Ohio Turnpike)